bparanj/crystal/programming/iac/docs/provisioner/terraform-ruby.md

    terraform plan
    ```

 5. **Apply the Terraform configuration**.
-This step will make the actual changes to your infrastructure based on your `.tf` files.
+This step will make the  changes to your infrastructure based on your `.tf` files.
 Terraform will prompt you to confirm that you want to apply the changes.
 You can automatically approve the changes by adding the `-auto-approve` flag, but it's generally safer to review the plan before applying.

    ```sh
    terraform apply